|

 Faraday's Formula:

-is proportional to where:
+E is proportional to V x B x D where:

-= The voltage generated in a conductor
+E = The voltage generated in a conductor

-= The velocity of the conductor
+V = The velocity of the conductor

-= The magnetic field strength
+B = The magnetic field strength

-= The length of the conductor
+D = The length of the conductor

 To apply this principle to flow measurement with a magnetic flowmeter, it is necessary first to state that the fluid being measured must be electrically conductive for the Faraday principle to apply.
 As applied to the design of magnetic flowmeters, Faraday's Law indicates that signal voltage (E) is dependent on the average liquid velocity (V) the magnetic field strength (B) and the length of the conductor (D) (which in this instance is the distance between the electrodes).In the case of wafer-style magnetic flowmeters, a magnetic field is established throughout the entire cross-section of the flow tube (Figure 1).
 If this magnetic field is considered as the measuring element of the magnetic flowmeter, it can be seen that the measuring element is exposed to the hydraulic conditions throughout the entire cross-section of the flowmeter.
 With insertion-style flowmeters, the magnetic field radiates outward from the inserted probe (Figure 2).